BEST PLACES TO VISIT IN BARCELONA

 Park Guell, a UNESCO World Heritage site, is another Gaudi-designed wonder and is used as a public park nowadays.
 While it looks unreal, it’s such a great place to spend a sunny day in Barcelona.

 Its quirky architecture and a vast array of gardens are perfect for rejuvenating your heart and soul.
 Laden with bridges and pathways that you can go over or under, it is a whimsical place to chill and read a book or have a picnic – and the great views of the city should not go unmentioned!

-Visiting the park is free, but if you want to enter the Monumental Zone with more great pieces of Gaudi, like the Salamada Fountain, you need a ticket, which costs about 8€.
+Visiting the park is free, but if you want to enter the Monumental Zone with more great Gaudi pieces, like the Salamada Fountain, you need a ticket, which costs about 8€.

 Montjuic Castle is a good starting point for exploring the area.
-We did not see the pools, but there are two of them with a view, for those who would like to take a dip.
+We did not see the pools, but two of them had a view for those who would like to take a dip.

-There is also an open-air museum, “Poble Espanyol,“ where you can find out about Spanish culture and history.
+There is also an open-air museum, “Poble Espanyol,“ where you can find out Spanish culture and history.
 There are worse ways to study history than here!
-Find the best ticket prices for the Cable car ride up to Montjuic Hill here
+Find the best ticket prices for the Cable car ride up to Montjuic Hill here.

 More Things to do in Barcelona